Do you love gardening? Then consider helping us out at the Auzins Community Wildflower Garden this spring.

 How can you help?

-We are looking for help with garden maintenance including weeding, cleaning up last year's plants, mulching, clearing the trail, and replanting as needed.
+We are looking for help with garden maintenance including weeding, cleaning up last year's plants, mulching, and clearing the trail.
 Feel free to drop in anytime between 10am and 1pm, or stay the whole time.

 What to bring

-- We will provide gardening gloves, knee pads, and tools, but feel free to bring your own equipment if you prefer.
+- We can provide gardening gloves, knee pads, and tools, but feel free to also bring your own.

-- Spring at Hawk Cliff is a great time to see flowers, birds, and wildlife, so bring your binoculars, camera, and field guides.
+- There are lots of flowers, birds, and wildlife to see, so bring your binoculars, camera, and field guides.

 Things to note